-- Schedule an appointment with your assigned advisor in Starfish to discuss your academic goals and to create a short-term educational plan - Visit the Learning Support and Tutoring Center for tutoring - Explore careers and majors: workshops, counseling and Career Exploration Center - Drop by the Library to get help with research; check out resources; access computers and study space; and create media projects
+- Schedule an appointment with your assigned advisor in Starfish to discuss your academic goals and to create a short-term educational plan - Visit the Learning Support and Tutoring Center for tutoring - Drop by the Library to get help with research; check out resources; access computers and study space; and create media projects

-- · Create an educational plan with your assigned advisor - Research and develop a list of four-year colleges and universities - Attend transfer workshops and a transfer fair - Apply for the Seattle Colleges Foundation Scholarship and other scholarships - Meet with a Communications faculty during their posted office hours to discuss possible careers and academic opportunities
+- Research and develop a list of four-year colleges and universities - Attend transfer workshops and a transfer fair - Apply for the Seattle Colleges Foundation Scholarship and other scholarships

-- Check with transfer institutions' planning resources for core communications courses required for major - Attend Undergraduate Research Festival at University of Washington (occurs annually in Spring) - Consider Student Leadership positions and other oncampus jobs - Visit potential universities and determine application deadlines - Meet with Transfer Center advisor to determine transfer eligibility
+- Consider Student Leadership positions and other oncampus jobs - Visit potential universities and determine application deadlines - Meet with Transfer Center advisor to determine transfer eligibility

-- Create long-term educational plan with your assigned advisor - Research and contact Communications departments at potential universities - Attend transfer workshops and a transfer fair - Attend transfer day at prospective university - Write your personal statement for university applications - Check in with Communications faculty during their posted office hours regarding possible careers and academic opportunities
+- Create long-term educational plan with your assigned advisor - Research and contact Philosophy departments at potential universities - Attend transfer workshops and a transfer fair - Attend transfer day at prospective university - Write your personal statement for university applications

-- Apply to universities or colleges and scholarships - Plan to participate in the transfer student events at prospective universities - · Apply for FAFSA or WASFA at transfer university
+- Apply to universities or colleges and scholarships - Look for summer internships such as Research Experience for Undergraduates (REUs). - Plan to participate in the transfer student events at prospective universities - Apply for FAFSA or WASFA at transfer university - Ask for letters of recommendation (if needed)

-- Apply for graduation for the AA-DTA degree - · Check in with university for admissions status - Order cap and gown for commencement and join Seattle Central Alumni Association - Attend graduation fair and commencement ceremony
+- Apply for graduation for the AA-DTA degree - Check in with university for admissions status - Order cap and gown for commencement and join Seattle Central Alumni Association - Attend graduation fair and commencement ceremony.